spicybung/ProtoDemonFF/README.md

 2. Import or create your 3D model.
 3. Use DemonFF tools to edit collision models, export, and import DFF files.

+## Documentation

+For detailed instructions and documentation, visit the [Wiki](https://github.com/spicybung/DemonFF/wiki).

 ## Contributing

 Contributions are welcome!
 If you have suggestions, bug reports, or want to contribute code, please check out the [Contributing Guidelines](CONTRIBUTING.md).